Chicago Speeding Ticket Lawyer

 Points and Penalties for Speeding

 If you don’t fight your speeding ticket, the penalties can be high.
-A speeding ticket in Chicago can be worth more than one hundred dollars for even minor speeding violations.
+A speeding ticket in Chicago can cost more than $200 for even minor speeding violations.
 Unfortunately, those tickets can be expensive, making it difficult to recover after a ticket.

 Worse, the points a speeding ticket puts on your driver’s license can add up.
 If you accrue too many of these points, your license could be suspended.
 That leaves you without the transportation you may rely on every day.